International Institute for Nanotechnology

 NU Nano Scientist Program

-Through seminars, mentorship, research group matching, and a guaranteed paid summer research experience, students begin building the skills and experience that can shape the rest of their time at Northwestern.
+Through seminars, mentorship, research group matching, and a guaranteed paid summer research experience, students begin building skills they can use in labs, fellowships, advanced coursework, and future research opportunities..

 Start early.
 Build an advantage.